gottacatchenall/dissertation_prospectus/tex/prospectus.md

 - critical transitions in community structure
   - when we change strength of environmental factors in shifting survivability/traits
   - when we change dispersal (connectivity, etc)Major Questions

+What can we use models to infer?

+Niche vs. Neutral

+environmental conditions and their relation to ranges and interactions

+dispersal and neutral colonization/extinction

+Poisot 2014 model of interaction networks.
+Relates to the properties we can measure.